freewilll/abridger/docsite/extraction_model.rst

   defaults
       Add all relations from a couple of selected types.
 See :ref:`defaults <defaults>` for more details. table
-      A foreign key constraint is identified by specifing a ``table`` and ``column`` in a relation.
+      A foreign key constraint is identified by specifying a ``table`` and ``column`` in a relation.
 The first foreign key relationship to match the table and column is used. column
       Must be specified when using ``table`` to identify a foreign key. type